menu

 PID003

-Suppose this application contains a service that exposes patient information based on the Patient ID, then an attacker can exploit it by generating a list of Patient IDs from POD001 to PID999.
-A malicious user can view, alter, or delete the information of other patients if the access control mechanism is not properly implemented.
+Suppose this application contains a service that exposes patient information based on the Patient ID.
+An attacker can exploit it by generating a list of Patient IDs from POD001 to PID999.
+If the access control mechanism is not properly implemented, a malicious user can view, alter, or delete the information of other patients.

 Sample POC: